White Miso Paste

 How We Tested

-Miso paste isn't just for soup.
-We use this powerhouse Japanese ingredient to add complex, savory flavor to dressings, sauces, and dishes including broiled salmon, glazed chicken, braised potatoes, and sautéed broccoli.
+Miso paste is prized for its ability to add complex, savory flavor to soups, dressings, sauces, and pickles.
+We also love it on broiled salmon and glazed chicken and have found that it can contribute incredible depth to nontraditional applications like braised potatoes and turkey burgers.
 An earlier iteration of miso (called jiang) originated in China some 2,500 years ago.
 In the seventh century, it was brought to Japan, where it became known as miso.
 Today, miso is an essential ingredient in Japanese, Chinese, and Korean cuisines.
 According to the Japan Miso Promotion Board, there are now 1,300 types of miso, several of which have become available to American shoppers since miso was first introduced to the United States in the 1960s.

 In the test kitchen, we generally use two styles of miso: white (shiro) and red (aka).
 White is fairly sweet and mellow, while red tends to be more robust and salty.
 We call for white miso more often than red, so we decided to focus there first.
 Curious which products would deliver the best flavor, we purchased five widely available white miso pastes priced from $4.80 to $7.49 per package ($0.34 to $0.92 per ounce).
 Panelists sampled them in three blind tastings: plain, in miso soup, and in a marinade on broiled salmon.
 Throughout, we evaluated the flavor and overall appeal of each product.